kyhinds/sqlBookReview/README.md

 curl -X GET 'http://localhost:3000/api/movies/:id/reviewers'

 The API should respond with a JSON array of reviewer pairs or reviewers, depending on the endpoint you called.
+There is also a basic html page with links to test the API endpoints

 # Stopping the Services
 To stop the running services, press CTRL+C in the terminal window where docker-compose up is running.
 Then, run docker-compose down to clean up the environment.